h-hiram/Task-Management-App/README.md

 npm run dev
 ```

-#Acces the app in your browser through
+Step 5: Access the app in your browser through:

 ```bash
 http://localhost:8080